linz/basemaps/docs/user-guide/use-in-esri.md

 - **Top tip:**  If you create your own AGOL Item for each imagery layer and then share these with your own AGOL Group, it will make it easier to reuse the imagery again.

-### How to add an individual layer from LINZ Imagery Basemaps to ArcGIS
+### How to add LINZ Imagery Basemaps to your AGOL basemaps

 ![LINZ Basemaps in Esri's basemap chooser](../static/basemaps-in-esri-chooser.png)